nf2337/Mapping-Global-Foodscapes/tutorial1.md

 **Can we make a map that reflects world GDP?
 Yes!**

-![Image 6](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/6-Tutorial-1.png)

 Close your attributes table.
 Right click your layer again, and go to **Properties > Symbology**.
-There you will find settings to change the styling of your map.
+There you will find settings to change the styling of your map, or changing the appearance f your layers.

+![Image 6](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/6-Tutorial-1.png)

-At the top, you can see that the settings are currently on Single Symbol settings.
+At the top, you can see that the settings are currently on Single Symbol.
 We want to change that to Graduated settings.
-This means you will be able to classify and represent your dataset according to an attribute, in our case: GDP.
+This means you will be able to classify and represent the countries of the world using the attributes table, in our case: GDP.
 Under value, choose `GDP_MD_EST`.
 Then hit classify.

 ![Image 7](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/7-Tutorial-1.png)